neondatabase/website/next/content/docs/guides/vercel.md

 1. Review the required permissions, and click **Add Integration** to continue.
 1. In the **Integrate Neon** dialog:
     1. Select the Vercel project that you want to add the integration to, and click **Continue**.
 If the Vercel project is already connected to a Neon project, continuing the integration replaces the existing configuration.
     1. Select a Neon project, a database, and role that Vercel will use to connect.
 The Neon Free Tier supports a single project per user.
 If you do not have a Neon project, you can create one.
-You can also create a new database and role for the integration if you do not want to use an existing database or role.
+You can also create a new database and role for the integration by selecting those options from the drop-down menu.
 When you have finished making your selections, click **Connect**.
-    1. The integration sets two `DATABASE_URL` variables in Vercel, one for your production database, and one for database branches that are created for preview deployments.
-The production database resides on the `main` branch of your Neon project.
-The database branches created for preview deployments are branched from `main`.
+    1. The integration sets two `DATABASE_URL` variables in Vercel, one for your production environment and one for development.
 Click **Confirm** to accept the environment variable settings.
 This action also resets the specified user's password.
     1. Click **Done** to complete the integration.

 ## Troubleshooting connection issues

-(Need to verify.
-This may be complete fiction.)

-If you encountered a connection error while adding the integration, you may need to remove existing environment variable settings in your Vercel project settings.
+If you encountered a connection error while adding the integration, you may need to remove existing environment variable settings from Vercel project settings.
 The Neon integration sets the following environment variables.

 - DATABASE_URL (Production)
 - DATABASE_URL (Development)

-Once you have removed the settings fo these variables, try the migration again.
-For information editing project setting in Vercel, see [Project settings](https://vercel.com/docs/concepts/projects/overview#project-settings). you can configure Environment Variables directly from **Project Settings**.
+Once you have removed the settings, try reconnecting.
+For information about modifying project setting in Vercel, see [Project settings](https://vercel.com/docs/concepts/projects/overview#project-settings). you can configure environment variables directly from **Project Settings** in Vercel.

 ## Manage your Neon integration